Squillo

 Squillo is the resonant, trumpet-like sound in the voices of opera singers.
 It is also commonly called "singer's formant", "ring", "ping", "core", and other terms.
-Squillo enables an essentially lyric tone to be heard over thick orchestrations, e.g. in late Verdi, Puccini and Strauss operas.
+Squillo enables an essentially lyric tone to be heard over thick orchestrations (e.g., in late Verdi, Puccini and Strauss operas).
 Achieving a proper amount of squillo in any performing context is imperative: too much and the tone veers towards the shrill; too little and the purpose of the squillo cannot be achieved.

 Squillo is recognizable by a distinctive brilliant, ringing quality in the timbre of the voice.
-This perception is caused by the presence of a peak in the 2 - 5 kHz frequency range, to which the human ear is particularly sensitive.
-The amplification of these particular harmonics is believed to be a result of a narrowing of the Aryepiglottic fold just above the larynx.
-Voices with naturally acquired squillo, i.e. having naturally strong higher formants, are especially prized in opera because they allow a singer to sustain lyric qualities such as limpid high notes, and consistency of tone throughout the vocal range, even in dramatic singing.
-Voices with squillo are also easier to record.
+This perception is caused by the presence of a peak in the 2–5 kHz frequency range, to which the human ear is particularly sensitive.
+The amplification of these particular harmonics is believed to be a result of a narrowing of the aryepiglottic fold just above the larynx.
+Voices with naturally acquired squillo (i.e., having naturally strong higher formants) are especially prized in opera because they allow a singer to sustain lyric qualities such as limpid high notes and consistency of tone throughout the vocal range, even in dramatic singing.